Blotch3D/Blotch3D/README.md

 The provided solution contains both the Blotch3D library project with source, and the example projects.

-BlotchExample01\_Basic is a bare-bones Blotch3D application, where GameExample.cs contains the example code.
+"BlotchExample01\_Basic" is a bare-bones Blotch3D application, where GameExample.cs contains the example code.
 Other example projects also contain a GameExample.cs, which is similar to the one from the basic example but with a few additions to it to demonstrate a certain feature.
-In fact, you can do a diff between the BlotchExample01\_Basic source file and another example's source file to see what extra code must be added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].
+In fact, you can do a diff between the "BlotchExample01\_Basic" source file and another example's source file to see what extra code must be added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].

 All provided projects are configured to build only for the Windows platform.
-To create a new project for Windows you can just copy the BlotchExample01\_Basic folder and rename the project, or you can create the project from scratch like this:
+To create a new project for Windows you can just copy the basic example and rename the project, or you can create the project from scratch like this:

 1. Select File/New/Project and create a 'MonoGame Windows Project'.